-To address the lack of transparency in our Institution, we recommend the new VP of Equity conduct equity audits for all college policies and practices, including:
+To improve transparency at ARC, we recommend the new VP of Equity conduct equity audits for all college policies and practices, including:

 - Regulations

 - Decision Making and Reporting

 - Accountability

 - Resource allocation

 - Because there is inconsistency from year to year in funding and support for many equity related projects, and valuable time and momentum are lost while sourcing that funding and support, it is recommended that there be consistent and transparent resourcing for equity projects, programs, Centers, disproportionately impacted Learning Communities etc.

-- Basic administrative processes -
+- Basic administrative processes

-- We also recommend that there be simplified processes that are clearly communicated so all employees can easily learn processes and help guide students - Current institutional projects should also be examined from an equity lens.
+- We also recommend that there be simplified processes that are clearly communicated so all employees can easily learn processes and help guide students

+- Current institutional projects should also be examined from an equity lens.
 Some of those projects include: - Clear student pathways: Pathways in progress. - Clear student process: Achieve in progress - o Informed scheduling and efficient process: Ad Astra in progress